-This Policy and Procedures Implementation Manual applies to the implementation of the Emergency Solutions Grants (ESG) Program as authorized by subtitle B of title IV of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+This Policy and Procedures Implementation Manual applies to the implementation of the Emergency Solutions Grants (ESG) Program as authorized by subtitle B of Title IV of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11371-11378).
 Mississippi Home Corporation allocates grants to non-profit organizations for reimbursement of eligible expenses related to operating shelters, for street outreach, homelessness prevention and rapid-rehousing assistance.
 This Policy and Procedures Implementation Manual can be used to provide guidance and recommendations for subrecipients when developing their agency's ESG Policy.
-However, agencies' program performance is monitored according to that agency's program policy as long as it is in accordance with 24CFR576.
+However, agencies' program performance is monitored according to that agency's program policy as long as it is in accordance with 24 CFR 576.

-The manual outlines the Federal and State requirements of the Emergency Solutions Grant (ESG) Program and incorporates the requirements of the Emergency Solutions Grant-COVID (ESG-CV) funding under the Rental Assistance for Mississippians Program (RAMP) established to prepare for, prevent the spread of and respond to the coronavirus.
-This manual is the primary resource for implementing projects, but it is not the only resource needed to successfully administer such projects.
-This manual is a living document and therefore, will include updates as necessary to reflect changes in MHC's policies and procedures as well as new HUD regulations, notices, and other guidance.
-This manual follows federal guidance provided by 24 CFR Part 576 and waivers implemented through CARES.
+The manual outlines the Federal and State requirements of the Emergency Solutions Grant (ESG).
+This manual along with HUD regulations 24 CFR 576 is the primary resource for implementing projects, but it is not the only resource needed to successfully administer such projects.
+This manual is a living document and, therefore, will include updates as necessary to reflect changes in MHC's policies and procedures, as well as new HUD regulations, notices, and other guidance.
+This manual follows federal guidance provided by 24 CFR Part 576.